chevereto/v4-admin/features/sharex.md

-# ShareX
+# 🌈 ShareX

 [ShareX](https://en.wikipedia.org/wiki/ShareX) is an utility for Windows that allows you to upload images, screen captures, text and other kind of content to several providers.
-You can easily use ShareX with your Chevereto website to upload images directly from your computer thanks to the [Chevereto API](./../API/V1.md).
+You can easily use ShareX with your Chevereto website to upload images directly from your computer thanks to the [Chevereto API V1](https://v4-docs.chevereto.com/developer/api/api-v1.html).

 ## Get ShareX